Visiting Paris and wondering what to do? Here’s my quick guide on how to spend one day in Paris.

 Every night at 6:30 a commemorative flame is rekindled, and this is the most atmospheric time to visit.

-As one of the most famous places in Paris, you could easily spend your entire trip exploring the Louvre.
+As one of the most famous places in France, you could easily spend your entire one day in Paris exploring the Louvre.
 With more than 35.000 pieces of artwork you’ll find masterpieces like the Mona Lisa and Venus de Milo at every turn.